Neighborhood Coordinator Information

 - Time Commitment: 2 hours per month

 - Description: Point person in a neighborhood or on a street for monthly food drives.
-Neighborhood coordinators spread the word about the designated day for the food drives, pick up donations from neighborhood porches, and schlep the food bags to a central location.
+Our 125+ Neighborhood Coordinators representing our active neighborhoods in Chapel Hill and Carrboro spread the word about the designated day for the food drives, pick up donations from neighborhood porches, and transport the bags of food to a central location.

-It always helps when a neighborhood coordinator has lots of personal connections with neighbors.
-Experience shows that many more people tend to participate in the monthly food drives.
-That said, being a neighbor coordinator is a great way to meet new neighbors, especially for those families who have just moved into a neighborhood.
-Here are some other qualities that good neighborhood coordinators share in common:
+It always helps when a Neighborhood Coordinator has lots of personal connections with neighbors – experience shows that many more people tend to participate in monthly food drives in that scenario.
+That said, being a Neighbor Coordinator is a great way to meet new neighbors, especially for those families who have just moved into a neighborhood.
+Here are some other qualities that our outstanding Neighborhood Coordinators share in common:

 - Provide honest and frequent communication with neighbors about the neighborhood food drives, including shout-outs to neighbors that go above and beyond the call of duty.

-- Host events (lemonade stands, coffees to show the PORCH video, block parties) that build a sense of neighborhood and a shared cause through
+- Host events (lemonade stands, coffee gatherings to show the PORCH video, block parties) that build a sense of neighborhood and a shared cause through PORCH.

-- Have a passion for hunger relief that ripples throughout the entire
+- Have a passion for hunger relief that creates a ripple effect.

-If you are delivering food on PORCH Sundays or Mondays, please drop off at Extraordinary Ventures (200 S. Elliott Rd., Chapel Hill 27514).
-Neighborhood Coordinators may also email firstname.lastname@example.org to work out arrangements for a different drop-off location if needed.
+If you are delivering food on PORCH Sundays or Mondays, please drop off at Extraordinary Ventures (200 S. Elliott Rd., Chapel Hill).
+Neighborhood Coordinators may also email email@example.com to work out arrangements for a different drop-off location if needed.

-Food may be dropped off at Extraordinary Ventures (200 S. Elliott Rd., Chapel Hill27514) on PORCH Sundays from 3-7 pm or on PORCH Mondays from 8-10 am.
+Food may be dropped off at Extraordinary Ventures (200 S. Elliott Rd., Chapel Hill) on specific PORCH Sundays from 3-7 pm or on specific PORCH Mondays from 8-10 am.